tanyaleepr/excuse-generator/README.md

 Currently accepting contributions from developers.
 Please email us (see information below).
 <a name="tests"></a>
 ## Tests
-When entering the page, you just need to "click-on" the button.
+When entering the page, you just need to click-on the "Generate excuses" button.
 <a name="questions"></a>
 ## Questions
-If you have any questions, feel free to reach out at: [Tanya's GitHub](https://github.com/tanyaleepr) , [Genesis's GitHub](https://github.com/gnesismrtz) or <tanyaleepr@gmail.com>
+If you have any questions, feel free to reach out at: [Tanya's GitHub](https://github.com/tanyaleepr) or [Genesis's GitHub](https://github.com/gnesismrtz).